Culverting Works and Drainage Maintenance Protocol 2019

 • propose suitable environmental enhancements, for example opening up a length of previously culverted watercourse elsewhere on the site, enhancing other lengths of the watercourse, creation of a pond/marshy area, scrub/hedge planting

-• construct headwalls and wingwalls in ‘soft-engineering’ or natural materials in keeping with the natural channel
+• construct headwalls and wing walls in ‘soft-engineering’ or natural materials in keeping with the natural channel

-Planning Considerations
+Planning considerations

 The requirement for ordinary watercourse consent is independent of the need for planning permission and therefore the granting of planning permission does not imply or guarantee that consent will also be given.

-NYC would normally recommend refusal to the planning authority and refuse ordinary watercourse consent on flood risk and/or conservation grounds where there is a culvert proposed as part of a development and where there are reasonable alternatives.
+North Yorkshire Council would normally recommend refusal to the planning authority and refuse ordinary watercourse consent on flood risk and/or conservation grounds where there is a culvert proposed as part of a development and where there are reasonable alternatives.
 Such alternative solutions might include a revised site layout or an ecologically acceptable diversion of an open channel.

 Buildings should not be sited over the top of new or existing culverts.
 Building regulations (Approved Document H) stipulate the distance from which a watercourse or sewer should be laid from new foundations.